 We take time to have more than “small-talk” conversations with each other.

 We are sent out missionaries.

-It seems to us that one of the primary paces we engage in discipleship is with our children.
+One of the primary places we engage in discipleship is with our children.
 We assume that, as a church family, we are all together at least partly responsible for every young person in our community.
 We commit to pray for them, serve them, and teach them along their way to adulthood as active participants in the whole life of our church.
 Our goal is to see all Redemption’s children take hold of our shared faith personally and communally through education, community participation, and a commitment to mission beyond our community.

 Our goals are that our kids: